mahume/cliri/README.md

 CLI version of the infamous Apple Siri interface

 ## Getting Started
-1. Begin by typing in the following code
+1. Begin by typing in the following code into the command line:
 ```
 node liri.js
 ```
+*When the app is used without any arguments a suggestion appears.*

+[![asciicast](https://asciinema.org/a/rP4pfH06thFyR0I2qmTCepI3n.svg)](https://asciinema.org/a/rP4pfH06thFyR0I2qmTCepI3n)

 2. The first argument provided after "liri.js" will be a command.
 3. The second argument provided after "liri.js" will be the specifier to the command.
-4. When the app is used without any arguments a suggestion appears.

-[![asciicast](https://asciinema.org/a/rP4pfH06thFyR0I2qmTCepI3n.svg)](https://asciinema.org/a/rP4pfH06thFyR0I2qmTCepI3n)

 5. When adding "help" as an argument, a list of commands are provided

 [![asciicast](https://asciinema.org/a/Ud6cpGLmmKcPo39c03m3jlUDI.svg)](https://asciinema.org/a/Ud6cpGLmmKcPo39c03m3jlUDI)